monicadrosenberg/a-ABCD/README.md

 VERSION INFORMATION
 ########

-The following were used for analyses reported in the manuscript:
+The following versions were used for analyses reported in the manuscript:

 sessionInfo()